eNMS-automation/eNMS/docs/source/administration/admin_panel.md

 migration system to transfer the living content of services/workflows to another instance that might have a different inventory of devices and links.

-## `Delete Results/Logs`
+## `Delete Old Instances`

-Deletes historical results, logs, and changelogs
+Deletes historical results, and changelogs

 ## Inventory Import/Export